chantastic/esmodule-reference-course/EXERCISES.md

 import "./modules/assignment.mjs";
 ```

-That's all for assignment one!
+That's all for this assignment!

 With one line, you've imported [assignment.mjs][] into [index.js][].

-[assignment.mjs][] doesn't have any code and that's fine.
+[assignment.mjs][] doesn't have any code yet and that's fine.
 It only needs to exist for [index.js][] it find and import it.

 ## 2. Add side-effects to a module